Compulsive Helping and Relationship Issues

 Helping is what we want to be.
 Compulsive helping is very destructive.

-It goes on to say, ‘Yet this very process, the basis of honest and loving relationships, is corrupted by addictive disease.
+As it goes on to say in the literature of Helpers Anonymous, ‘Yet this very process, the basis of honest and loving relationships, is corrupted by addictive disease.
 The more we give, the more the addict takes and demands and then we feel we should give even more.
 Each of us, the addict and the helper, is hooked into the other’s addictive behaviour in a dreadful dance.’

 Perhaps the most pervasive and destructive of all compulsive helpers are politicians.
 By doing too much for other people they infantilise them.
 By force, they take from producers and give to their own chosen recipients and pet projects — and then demand the credit for themselves.
 What could be more arrogant and destructive than that?